tgirke/GEN242-2021/content/en/assignments/Projects/project_data.md

    ln -s /bigdata/gen242/<user_name>/projdata/data data ln -s /bigdata/gen242/<user_name>/projdata/results results
    ```
-4. Add the workflow directory to the GitHub repository of your project with `git add -A` and the run `commit` and `push` as outlined in the GitHub instructions of this course [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_tutorial_01.html#github-basics-from-command-line).
-Note, steps 1-4 need to be performed only by one student in each project.
-After committing and pushing the repository to GitHub, it can be cloned by all other students with `git clone ...`.
+4. Add the workflow directory to the GitHub repository of your project with `git add -A` and the run `commit` and `push` as outlined in the GitHub instructions of this course [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/github/github/#github-basics-from-command-line).
-5. Download the FASTQ files of your project with `getSRAfastq` (see below) to the `data` directory of your project.
+5. Download the FASTQ files of your project with `getSRAfastq` (see below) to the `data` directory of your project, here '/bigdata/gen242/<user_name>/projdata/data'.
 6. Generate a proper `targets` file for your project where the first column(s) point(s) to the downloaded FASTQ files.
 In addition, provide sample names matching the experimental design (columns: `SampleNames` and `Factor`).
 7. Inspect and adjust the `.param` files you will be using.
 For instance, make sure the software modules you are loading and the path to the reference genome are correct.
 8. Every time you start working on your project you `cd` into the directory of the repository and then run `git pull` to get the latest change.
 When you are done, you commit and push your changes back to GitHub with `git commit -am "some edits"; git push -u origin master`.